 It seems as if very often in my walk with God I get asked by skeptical believers how I can have such strong faith in something that I cannot physically see.
-My initial reaction to them is always that I don’t have to SEE something that I can FEEL and HEAR so strongly.
-But then I have to remember that those who have yet to receive the Holy Spirit are probably unable to feel Him and hear Him.
+My initial reaction to them is always that I don’t have to SEE something that I can FEEL so strongly.
+But then I have to remember that those who have yet to receive the Holy Spirit are probably unable to feel Him.
 It’s something that comes along with putting your faith in Jesus Christ.

 Romans 14:1 NLT says: “Accept other believers who are weak in faith, and don’t argue with them about what they think is right or wrong.”

 This verse really strikes a chord with me, because I definitely find myself getting defensive with those who are weak in faith.
 I think because I just want everybody to feel the goodness of God, and it really upsets me when they don’t.
 Especially when it’s people who are close to me.

 There is actually a lot of great scripture in the book of Romans pertaining to this subject.
 Romans 10:9-13 NLT tells us that: “If you openly declare that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For it is by believing in your heart that you are made right with God, and it is by openly declaring your faith that you are saved.
 As the Scriptures tell us, “Anyone who trusts in Him will never be disgraced.”
 Jew and Gentile are the same in this respect.
 They have the same Lord, who gives generously to all who call on Him.
 For “Everyone who calls on the name of the Lord will be saved.”